-Does Tello or Visible offer better value?
+Tello vs. Visible: Which is best for you?

 |Yes (Party Pay)

 With both Tello and Visible, no contract is required, and you can cancel anytime.
-If you find that you need more or fewer data with Tello, you can also make those changes at any time.
-But keep in mind that Visible includes all taxes and fees in the $40 per month fee, unlike Tello.
-It also offers a multi-line discount which can be a great way to save money if you know a few people interested in Visible.
+Likewise, if you need more or less data with Tello, you can also make those changes at any time.
+But keep in mind that Visible includes all taxes and fees, unlike Tello.
+Of course, you'll need to sign up with Party Pay on Visible to get its lowest $25 per month rate, though this only takes a couple of minutes to do on Visible's site.

 Tello vs. Visible: Tello's plans

-Tello has some of the cheapest cell phone plans out there today, starting as low as $5 per month.
-This prepaid carrier has a plan for everyone and lets you either build your own plan or pick from ready-made options, including a 1GB, 2GB, 4GB, and unlimited option.
-If you find that you don't need many minutes but use an average amount of data, a 4GB plan with 100 minutes will only cost $16 per month.
-Unfortunately, taxes and fees aren't included, but it's still a worthy deal.
+As we saw in our Tello review, the carrier has some of the cheapest cell phone plans out there today, starting as low as $5 per month.
+This prepaid carrier has a plan for everyone, and lets you either build your plan or pick from ready-made options, including 1GB, 2GB, 5GB, and unlimited options.

+If you don't need many minutes but use an average amount of data, a 5GB plan with 100 minutes will only cost $16 per month.
+Unfortunately, this doesn't include taxes and fees, but it's still an excellent deal.

-Each Tello plan comes with free mobile hotspot, and its unlimited plan for $39 per month includes unlimited talk and text.
-As long as you purchase minutes, text is free.
-Thankfully you don't need a contract and can cancel or make changes to your plan at any point.
+Each Tello plan comes with free mobile hotspot, and its unlimited plan for $29 per month includes unlimited talk and text.
+As long as you purchase minutes, texting is free.
+Thankfully you don't need a contract, and can cancel or make changes to your plan at any point.

 If you want the unlimited plan, keep in mind that once you've consumed 25GB of data, you'll see slower 2G speeds.
-But for the most part, most people won't reach this amount.
+This plan is $10 less than it was a few months ago, making the plan much more appealing even with its lower high-speed data cap.

 Unlike core T-Mobile plans, Tello doesn't offer any international roaming.
 This means that you'll need to purchase a new SIM card if you plan to travel abroad.
-You are, however, able to call a few countries abroad, which include Canada, Mexico, China, and Romania.
-If you need to call another destination, you're able to do so via Pay As You Go as long as you purchase credits.
-Most calls start at less than a cent per minute, but rates can vary.
+However, you can call more than 60 countries abroad, including Canada, Mexico, China, and Romania.

+If you need to call another destination, you're able to do so via Pay As You Go, as long as you purchase credits.
+If you use a service like WhatsApp or Telegram for voice calls though, you will only use a bit of data.

 Though Tello may not have all the perks or international features of another cell phone plan, it can offer inexpensive service on a fantastic network.
-But before signing up, you should double-check your coverage.
-With several plan options, Tello makes it easy to pick a plan that is a good fit and won't lure you into paying for more data than you need.
-Building your own plan can also be a great way to save money down the line.
+With several plan options, Tello makes it easy to pick a plan that is a good fit, and won't lure you into paying for more data than you need.
+Building your plan can also be a great way to save money down the line.

 Tello vs. Visible: Visible's plans

-Visible is a prepaid carrier on Verizon's network and offers one unlimited plan at $40 per month.
-Though your data might slow down during times of congestion, it's still a much lower price than what you would pay with Verizon.
-Along with unlimited data, talk, and text, you'll get unlimited mobile hotspot at 5Mbps and free calls to Mexico, Canada, Puerto Rico, and the US Virgin Islands.
+Visible is a prepaid carrier on Verizon's network, and offers one unlimited plan at $40 per month before any discounts are applied.
+While your data is a lower priority than other Verizon customers, speeds should still be adequate for most people.
+Our Visible review saw lower speeds than other carriers, but still had enough speed for everyday usage.

+This plan comes with totally unlimited data, so there's no fine print data cap with 2G speeds.
+You're free to download as much as you want.
+You also get free calls to Mexico, Canada, Puerto Rico, and the U.S. Virgin Islands.

 Even though $40 per month is already a pretty good deal, Visible offers a way to reduce your monthly bill even further via Party Pay.
-If you can find up to four people to join one party, each bill is discounted to $25 per month.
-It's not ideal for a family plan since each account pays separately, but it is something to consider.
+While you used to have to find your own party, Visible has added a community page to its website to make finding a party to join the work of a minute or two.

 One caveat with Visible is that it offers no roaming, whether that be domestically or internationally.
-If you plan on traveling outside of your coverage area, make sure that occasional spotty service won't be too much of an issue.
+While the Verizon LTE network is massive and will have coverage in most places, there will be a few more dead zones with Visible.
 Visible doesn't have access to Verizon's 3G towers, nor does it let you roam while traveling abroad.

-All that being said, it's still an excellent plan for a heavy data user who wants great Verizon coverage without being overcharged.
+All that aside, it's still an excellent plan for a heavy data user who wants great Verizon coverage, without being overcharged.

 Tello vs. Visible: Which phones will work?

-Before signing up with either carrier, you should decide whether you plan to bring your own device or purchase a new one.
-If you want to bring your own device, you should make sure it's unlocked, supports VoLTE, and is compatible with the respective network.
+Before signing up with either carrier, you should decide whether you plan to bring your device or purchase a new one.
+If you want to use your current device, you should make sure it's unlocked, supports VoLTE, and is compatible with the respective network.

-For Visible, you can head to a compatibility checker on its website to verify whether your unlocked device will work on its network by typing in your IMEI number.
-You can also see this list of all the iPhone and Android phones that are compatible with Visible.
+For Visible, you can head to a compatibility checker on its website to verify whether your unlocked phone will work on its network by typing in your IMEI number.
+You can also see this list of all the iPhone and Android phones compatible with Visible.

 If you're hoping to purchase a new phone through Visible, you can easily do so on its website as well.
-These are some of the best phones for Visible to consider, and include the Google Pixel 4a and the Samsung Galaxy S20.
+Many of the best Android phones are included, such as the Galaxy S22 series and cheaper 5G phones like the Galaxy A42 5G.

-If you want to bring your device to Tello, you can also do so as long as it's a GSM device that supports VoLTE and is compatible with the T-Mobile network.
+If you want to bring your device to Tello, you can also do so as long as it's a GSM device that supports VoLTE, and is compatible with the T-Mobile network.
 You can check online for compatibility by typing in your IMEI number.

 If you're looking to buy a device from Tello, the selection isn't quite as large as Visible's, but you'll still be able to get your hands on some popular Apple and Android models.

 Tello vs. Visible: Which should you get?

-If you're looking to save money and find that you don't actually use that much data, then Tello is the better choice for you.
-A plan with 4GB of data and unlimited talk and text will cost you only $19 per month.
-You can also build your own plan with the amount of data or minutes that works for you starting as low as $5 per month.
+Even among the best cell phone plans, If you're looking to save money and find that you don't use that much data, Tello is the better choice for you.
+A plan with 5GB of data and unlimited talk and text will cost you only $19 per month.
+You can also build your plan with the amount of data or minutes that works for you, starting as low as $5 per month.

 If you're someone that consumes lots of data and gets great Verizon coverage, Visible offers better value.
 There's no data cap on the unlimited plan, unlike Tello, meaning that you won't have to ever worry about streaming too much.

 Also, if you're able to sign up for Party Pay, you'll be able to save even more on your monthly bill.
+With a simple and cheap unlimited plan on a network with fantastic coverage, Visible is an easy choice for many.

 Tello